joelewing/llama3-word-problem-solver/README.md

 This program was written to leverage LLMs to parse word problems, but to leave the calculation part to functions that can do math without "hallucinations".

-It is currently limited to single-operator expressions with operands ranging from 0-999.
+It is currently limited to single-operator (addition, subtraction, multiplication, division) expressions with operands ranging from 0-999.
 It may struggle to return the correct units with division problems in some cases.

 ## Installation